MSc Dietetics (Pre-Registration)

 Career prospects on completion of the course are varied.
 Most graduates normally choose to work within the NHS as dietitians.
 Others will work in health education, health promotion, general practice, private healthcare and government advisory posts.
 Opportunities also exist in the food and pharmaceutical industries in, for example: food labelling, nutrient profiling, product and recipe development, product evaluation and special diet foods.
 Some graduates may apply for the opportunity to study for a higher degree (ProfDoc or PhD).

 Normally there are 12-15 students enrolling on the course each year.
-Most of the classes are delivered with our undergraduate Master of Dietetic (MDiet) students.
+Most of the classes are delivered with our undergraduate Master of Dietetics (MDiet) students.

-A good honours degree (normally an upper second class or above) that includes significant emphasis on human physiology and biochemistry.
+A good honours degree (minimum upper second class honours (2:1) or above is required that includes significant emphasis on human physiology and biochemistry.